Festacio/Projects/README.md

 Hi, I’m Fernando Estácio.
 I'm a Computing Science student of UERJ (Universidade do Estado do Rio de Janeiro).
 I was born in Brazil.
 I'm really passionate about computers, specially games, hardware parts (not in an in-depth kind of way) and programming.

-- I’m interested in Back-end programming.
-- I’m currently learning C++ by submitting some Beecrowd programs and C# for Unity engine.

-- I’m currently looking for an internship on any back-end related area, so I can get some professional experience and a taste of some real world situations, using APIs, making more robust codes for security reasons, learning more good manners and patterns for coding, etc.
+- I’m currently looking for an internship on any back-end related area, so I can get some professional experience and a taste of some real world situations, using APIs, making more robust codes for security reasons, learning more good manners and patterns for coding, working with other people, etc.

 If I had to describe what I currently know, using 1 to 10, with 1 - 6 being the basics and 7 - 10 being more specific knowledge about the subject.